AntenorZapata/RestAPI_Spring/README.md

-### Employee Manager App with Angular, Spring and MySql.
+##### Employee Manager App with Angular, Spring and MySql.
+Branch - employee-manager.